aymeric75/aymeric75.github.io/nas_page.md

 ### 2. Problem

-SOA EEG classifier for this task show an accuracy of around 70%, the model used was finely designed with different versions.
+A [state-of-the-art EEG classifier](https://iopscience.iop.org/article/10.1088/1741-2552/ab5469/meta) for this task shows an accuracy of around 70%, the model used was finely designed with different versions.

 <img src="images/ansari-network.jpg?raw=true" width=50% height=auto />